Generic Naked Singularities in Vaidya Spacetimes: Results

 \begin{proposition} Consider the incoming Vaidya spacetime as above characterized by a nondecreasing mass function $m(v)$ which is continuous and piecewise $C^1$.
 There can exist at most one (modulo $S^2$) outgoing radial null geodesic which terminates to the past at $(v,r) \to (0,0)$ and along which the Kretschmann scalar $K = \frac{48m(v)^2}{r^6}$ does not diverge. \end{proposition}

-While such divergences were already known for the case $m_+'(0) > 0$ \cite{joshi1992strong}, it seems they were not known in general for $m_+'(0) = 0$ (which importantly includes the smooth case-- the singularity's strength cannot be smoothed away).
-This significantly generalizes an explicit computation done in \cite{joshi1992strong} which showed such divergences for a particular form of the mass function with $m_+'(0) = 0$ ($m(v) \sim v^n$, $n>1$).
+While such divergences were already known for the case $m_+'(0) > 0$ \cite{joshi1992strong}, it seems they were not known in general for $m_+'(0) = 0$.
+This significantly generalizes an explicit computation done by Joshi and Dwivedi \cite{joshi1992strong} which showed such divergences for a particular form of the mass function with $m_+'(0) = 0$ ($m(v) \sim v^n$, $n>1$).
 The present result indicates that the naked singularity in question {\it always} has divergent curvature associated with it, regardless of the form of $m(v)$.
+Importantly, this rules out the possibility of objecting to the physical significance of previously known results by maintaining that the singularity's strength was an artifact of a lack of regularity in the chosen mass function.
+Curvatures diverge no matter how smooth one takes $m(v)$.

 \proof We consider a solution $r(v)$ to (\ref{equation:ode}) satisfying $\lim_{v \to 0^+} r(v) = 0$, and as in the previous proof we consider the quantity $k(v)$ defined by $r(v) = k(v) m(v)$.
 We note that, along the curve of interest,